vabtrix/basiq-sdk-nodejs/README.md

 To view the API docs, [click here](https://basiq.io/api/).

 The SDK is organized to mirror the HTTP API's functionality and hierarchy.
-The top level object needed for SDKs functionality is the Session object which requires your API key to be instantiated.
+The top level object needed for SDKs functionality is the Session
+object which requires your API key and may require API version to be instantiated.
 You can create a new API key on the [dashboard](http://dashboard.basiq.io).

 ## Changelog

+1.0.1 - Documentation updated

 1.0.0 - SDK updated to version 2.0